Hej!

 The challenge

-What might a customer-to-business and customer-to-customer pan-European payment solution look like that you can use no matter where you are on the continent?
+What might a pan-European customer-to-business and customer-to-customer payment solution look like that you can use no matter where you are on the continent?

 The solution

-The answer: A digital service built in Europe for Europeans, led by a consortium of European banks called European Payments Initiative.
+The answer: A digital service built in Europe for Europeans, led by a consortium of European banks called the European Payments Initiative.

 Role

-UX Research Ops
+UX Research Ops; Quality Assurance

-Focus Group Session, Remote Interviews
+Focus Group Session, Remote Interviews; Expert Review

 DE/NL/FR/ES/SE, EN